Skip to main content

 The Challenge

 General Motors was developing a next-generation design system for in-vehicle interfaces and needed to integrate accessibility from the ground up.
-Since standard WCAG guidelines don't translate directly to automotive contexts, we needed to adapt accessibility principles specifically for in-vehicle digital systems while ensuring the solution could scale across multiple vehicle programs and product lines.
+Since standard WCAG guidelines don't translate directly to automotive contexts, I needed to adapt accessibility principles specifically for in-vehicle digital systems while ensuring the solution could scale across multiple vehicle programs and product lines.

-Our Approach
+My Approach

 1